Dre Campbell Farm

 2. Sugary Spray

-To attract helpful insects like this small green flying bug, you can apply a spray of sugar and water to plants where aphids and other pests are colonizing.
+To attract helpful insects like lacewings, you can spray plants with a sugar-and-water solution.
+Focus on areas where aphids and other pests are colonizing.

-This sweet solution will increase the amount of honeydew on the plants from the pests and bring squadrons of lace wigs bugs over to feed and mate.
+This sweet solution will increase the amount of honeydew on the plants, repel pests, and bring in squadrons of lacewing bugs to feed and mate.

 An army of larvae will follow, destroying most of the pests.